LoCo: Locally Constrained Training-Free Layout-to-Image Synthesis: Related Work

-Layout-to-image synthesis (LIS) revolves around generating images that conform to specified bounding boxes or semantic masks of object categories.
-Several approaches \cite{yang2023reco,xue2023freestyle,zeng2023scenecomposer,li2023gligen,zhang2023adding,wang2023compositional,avrahami2023spatext,yang2023law,liu2023cones} suggest using paired layout-image data for training new models or fine-tuning existing ones.
+Layout-to-image synthesis (LIS) revolves around generating images that conform to a prompt and corresponding layout instructions, \eg. bounding boxes or semantic masks.
+Several approaches \cite{yang2023reco,xue2023freestyle,zeng2023scenecomposer,li2023gligen,zhang2023adding,wang2023compositional,avrahami2023spatext,yang2023law,liu2023cones,wang2022semantic} suggest using paired layout-image data for training new models or fine-tuning existing ones.
 For example, SceneComposer \cite{zeng2023scenecomposer} trains a layout-to-image model using a paired dataset of images and segmentation maps.
-In parallel, ControlNet \cite{zhang2023adding} and GLIGEN \cite{li2023gligen} employ effective fine-tuning methods, integrating additional components or adapters.
+In parallel, several approaches \cite{zhang2023adding, li2023gligen, wang2024instancediffusion, zhou2024migc, mou2023t2i} integrate additional components or adapters for layout control.
 While these methods yield noteworthy results, they grapple with the challenge of labor-intensive and time-consuming data collection for training.
 Furthermore, a fully-supervised pipeline entails additional computational resource consumption and prolonged inference times.

-Another series of methods \cite{he2023localized,kim2023dense,xie2023boxdiff,phung2023grounded,couairon2023zero,chen2023training} address the issue through a training-free approach with pre-trained models.
+Another series of methods \cite{he2023localized,kim2023dense,xie2023boxdiff,phung2023grounded,couairon2023zero,chen2023training,sun2024spatial} address the issue through a training-free approach with pre-trained models.
 Hertz \etal \cite{hertz2022prompt} initially observe that the spatial layouts of generated images are intrinsically connected with cross-attention maps.
 Building on this insight, Directed Diffusion\cite{ma2023directed} and DenseDiffusion \cite{kim2023dense} lead the way in manipulating the cross-attention map to align generated images with layouts.
-Subsequently, BoxNet \cite{wang2023compositional} acts on cross-attention maps with an object box prediction module, estimating object locations at any timestep during the forward diffusion process.
-Numerous concurrent studies also propose various methods for modulating cross-attention maps.
-Regrettably, even the state-of-the-art training-free approaches encounter semantic failures when interpreting simple layout instructions.
+Subsequently, BoxNet \cite{wang2023compositional} propose a attention mask control strategy based on predicted object bounding boxes.
+Some concurrent studies \cite{gong2023check, he2023localized} also propose various methods for modulating cross-attention maps.
+Regrettably, even the state-of-the-art training-free approaches fall short in precise spatial control and suffer from semantic failures.